JoelNash-Xuuki/mmw-bash/README.md

   how to report issues or submit pull requests.

   - run tests: to confirm features.

+  testsheetbuilder then the src/main  file to follow the  story for sheetbuilder.

 # License #
   Specify the project's license and any terms or conditions for use.